NBCA Community Thrombassadors

 Staff support: Stephanie Martinez, Development and Community Outreach Associate

-Length of commitment: One year term (renewable)
+Length of commitment: Two-year term (renewable)

 Time involvement: Varies depending on activity